CITI Program Training Information

 - your research topic or participant population requires additional cultural sensitivity.

 - you are conducting internet-based research (e.g., collecting data through Amazon Mechanical Turk).
-If you are not currently but anticipate conducting internet-based research in the future, you are strongly encouraged to complete that supplemental module when you initially complete the required training modules.
+If you are not currently but anticipate conducting internet-based research in the future, you are strongly encouraged to complete the Internet-Based Research module, listed among the supplemental module in the Social-Behavioral-Education course, when you initially complete the required training modules.

 - you are conducting research outside the United States or Canada.